Luno33/kubefn/README.md

 - An already installed and configured Kubernetes cluster
 - An already configured kubectl to contact the Kubernetes cluster
-- A docker image repository
+- A docker image repository *(for now tested only with GitLab image repo)*
-- A secret set in the Kubernetes cluster to access the docker image repository
+- A secret set in the Kubernetes cluster to access the docker image repository *(for now it's mandatory)*
-- An Ingress in Kubernetes to access your microservices
+- An Ingress in Kubernetes to access your microservices *(for now it's mandatory)*

 ## Quick Start